iamsix/palbot/README.md

 It makes use of [discord.py](https://github.com/Rapptz/discord.py)

 You will need to set some config options (especially the token) using the example config.

+To obtain the clues.db for trivia please use [jeopardy-parser](https://github.com/whymarrh/jeopardy-parser)